 The table below highlights how variations in the Assessment Name will impact a successful passback of scores to NebSIS.
 Case-variations in the Assessment Name will not impact pass back but additional characters will prevent scores from successfully posting to NebSIS.

-The Assessment Type you select in Otus is irrelevant.
+The Assessment Type you select in Otus is irrelevant for grade passback.
 Data will post to the Type category you selected in NebSIS when creating the Assignment.

 A Points Grading Scale must be selected in order for pass back to occur.
 Teachers can still align each question to standards and view progress in the Otus Standards Gradebook.

-Once your students have taken the assessment and the teacher has graded the assessment, your data will flow to NebSIS.
+Once your students have taken the assessment and you have graded the assessment, your data will flow to NebSIS overnight.

 All data, including new and changed records, flow to NebSIS on a nightly basis.